bassdman/modulerizr/README.md

     </body>
 </html>
 ```
 >The Brackets { } show serverside syntax.
-You could also add php-syntax,...
+It could also be php-syntax,...

 The component "custom-component-1.component.hml":
 ``` html